eduardz1/Master-Thesis/presentation.typ

     speedup-nvhpc-table(presentation: true),
     caption: [Speedup for different configurations],
-  ) // Here mention that the A100 should only have double the perfomance in FP32 but clearly we have way more ]
+  ) // Here mention that the A100 should only have double the perfomance in FP32 but clearly we have way more

+  #speaker-note[
+    - A100 should have double performance but really it's more
+    - Validated with unit testing
+    - benchmark on the `hdg_build_quadrature` function we saw before

+    / N_e: number of cells in the mesh
+    / N_q: number of quadrature point to approximate the integrals / N_dof: number of degrees of freedom for each cell, does not correspond exactly to the Lagrange basis function / N_q_tau: again quadrature points but for other coefficients / N_o: the number of different orders when using p-adaptivity ]
+]

 #heading(